 - Keyboard Shortcuts

-ReadyBoost is a new disk caching technology included in Windows Vista that uses flash memory to boost your system performance.
+ReadyBoost is a disk caching technology included in Windows that uses flash memory to boost your system performance.
 It can use any form of flash memory such as a USB 2.0 drive, SD card or CompactFlash.

 ReadyBoost functions as a complement for SuperFetch, giving SuperFetch another place to cache data.
 SuperFetch is a technology included in Windows Vista which prioritizes the programs you are currently using over background tasks and adapts to the way you work.
 This technology tracks your computer usage behavior and intelligently preloads applications into memory.
 This helps improving the general performance of your system and the loading times of your core applications.
 While SuperFetch loads by default all the necessary files into the main memory, ReadyBoost complements it by loading data into alternate storage devices such as USB 2.0 flash memory sticks.